Growyourbrand.net Reference notes on brand consequence May 2026

 How To Diagnose It

-Audit the habit, not only the awareness.
+Audit the habit, more than the awareness.

 Start with the customer job the brand used to own.